 Advanced Research Methods; The Principles and Theory of Public Health Practice; Epidemiology: Principles, Application and Evaluation in Practice; Social Action Approaches in Public Health; Health Economics; Applied Statistics and Data Analysis for Public Health; Master Dissertation.

-You can exit after stage 1 with PgCert Public Health or Pubic Health with Social Health
+You can exit after stage 1 with PgCert Public Health

 You can exit after stage 2 with PgDip Public Health

 UK 2:2 honours degree or equivalent within a relevant field, such as but not limited to: Medicine, Nursing, Dentistry, Allied Health Professions, Microbiology and Chemistry.
 If you can demonstrate experience or previous learning you will also be considered by submitting a Recognition of Prior Learning Application.

 Distance and Flexible learning